amabdallah/WaM-DaM/README.md

 WaM-DaM supports this collection of nine data types that are used in systems analysis: binary, numeric parameters, seasonal, parameters, file based, rules, time series, and multi-column arrays.
 WaM-DaM uses modulur objects of data with their attributes.
 Objects can be replicated as instances with specific data for resources and infrasturcutre componanants.The componnanats can be connected through a network of nodes and links.
 WaM-DaM supports scenarios that track changes in networks and allows users to compare them and identify differences among scenarios.

-You can think of WaM-DaM as a repository of systems data (purple cylinder) plus a middle-person translator between the vast data sources at the left and your different models at the right as shown in this flowchart
+You can think of WaM-DaM as a repository of systems data (purple cylinder) plus a middle-person translator between the vast data sources at the left and your different models at the right as shown in this flowchart.
+WaM-DaM traslates two componants: the syntax and semantics.
+So WaM-DaM conforms al the disperate data sources to a persistant strucutre and consistant vocabulary.

 ![](https://github.com/amabdallah/WaM-DaM1.0/blob/master/Files/WIKI/WaM-DaM.jpg)